 ASEAN Interim Observer Group Inspects Conflict-Hit Areas On Cambodia-Thailand Border

-The group included the military attache of Malaysia, the current chair of ASEAN, as well as Vietnamese and Philippine assistant military attaches, said Cambodian Defence Ministry's Undersecretary of State and Spokesperson Maly Socheata.
+The group included military attaché of Malaysia, the current chair of ASEAN, as well as, Vietnamese and Philippine assistant military attachés, said Cambodian Defence Ministry's Undersecretary of State and Spokesperson, Maly Socheata.

-The office of the spokesperson of Thailand's Ministry of Defence said Thursday on social media that Deputy Minister of Defence Nattaphon Narkphanit had officially responded to "Cambodia's invitation" for a special GBC meeting.

-In his reply, Nattaphon welcomed the opportunity to join the meeting and emphasised a shared commitment to reduce tensions and resolve border security issues in a peaceful and constructive manner, Xinhua news agency reported.

-Earlier, on July 24, armed clashes broke out between soldiers of Cambodia and Thailand along the disputed border.
-The two countries agreed on a ceasefire on July 28, taking effect at midnight on July 28.
+On July 24, armed clashes erupted between Cambodian and Thai soldiers in border areas.
+The two countries agreed on an immediate and unconditional ceasefire on July 28, taking effect at midnight of the same day.– NNN-AKP

-Observation teams were deployed on Wednesday to monitor the implementation of a ceasefire between Cambodia and Thailand.

-Socheata said in a press briefing that Malaysia, the current chair of ASEAN, sent on Tuesday a high-level delegation led by its Chief of Defence Forces, General Datuk Haji Mohd Nizam Bin Haji Jaffar, to Cambodia.

 Legal Disclaimer: